joone/MSEdgeExplainers/DelayedMessages/explainer.md

 #### `PerformanceDelayedMessageTiming.sentTime`

-Returns a `DOMHighResTimeStamp` representing the time when the message was added to the message queue of the receiving browser context or worker.
+Returns a `DOMHighResTimeStamp` representing the time when the message was added to the task queue of the receiving browser context or worker.

 #### `PerformanceDelayedMessageTiming.processingStart`